janhendry/DebugShell/README.md

 - **State and Event Tracking:**
   - Use `useDebugValue` to monitor component state.
   - Use `debugValue` to monitor events.
 - **Developer-Friendly:** Easy to integrate, no changes to your app's structure.
+No provider or context required.

 ---